Mark-Tomlinson/markup-by-attribute-for-woocommerce/readme.txt

 7. The settings page allows configuration of how the markup is displayed.

 == Changelog ==

+= 3.4 =
+* Fix: Show hidden attribute terms to correct error where WordPress/WooCommerce wrongly considers the term as unused.

 = 3.3. =
 * Feature: For compatibility with plugins that remove the options drop-down box, the `Include the Increase (Decrease) in the Term Name` option allows markups to show when the drop-down box is not available.